rjkroege/chrome2txtmate/readme.md

 A chrome extension to make links in Google code search to open files in markdown.
+Do a search in [Google Code Search](http://codesearch.google.com/codesearch?vert=chromium), have a local checkout of Chrome and click on a line number to open the appropriate file in Textmate.
+Sort of spiffy.
+Doesn't always seem to work.

-Overview of the task
+Overview of the Implementation
 ===

 *  Find the appropriate UI elements in CS that should be outbound links
-*  Replace the markup with textmate url scheme links
+*  Replace the markup with [textmate url scheme links](http://blog.macromates.com/2007/the-textmate-url-scheme/)
 *  Have some markup to set the base.
 *  Sign the thinger
-*  Push to the Chrome extension app store
+*  Push to the Chrome extension app store (sure...)

 CS UI Element
 ===